farshaddavoudi/ExcelWizard/README.md

         // Get your data from API usually by Http call var myUsers = await apiService.GetMyUsers();

-        // Just pass the data to method and you are good to go ;)
-        // This method has an optional parameter `generatedFileName` which is obvious by the name return ExcelWizardService.BlazorDownloadGridLayoutExcel(myUsers);
+        var excelBuilder = ExcelBuilder
+            .SetGeneratedFileName("my-custom-report")
+            .CreateGridLayoutExcel()
+            .WithOneSheetUsingAModelToBind(fetchDataFromApi)
+            .Build();

+        return ExcelWizardService.GenerateAndDownloadExcelInBlazor(excelBuilder);
     }
 }
 ```

 # Concepts

-### The Excel you want to export can be in two layout types; *Grid-Layout* and *Compound*.
+### The Excel you want to export can be in two layout types; *Grid-Layout* and *Complex-Layout*.

 1. **Grid-layout** like data; meaning you have a list of data (again like `myUsers`) and you want to easily export it to Excel.
 The Excel would be
 relatively simple, having a table-like layout, a header, and data.
 The first examples in the doc were from this type.

 <img src="https://github.com/farshaddavoudi/ExcelWizard/blob/main/screenshots/Screenshot-3.png">

-2. **Compound Excel**; a little more complex than the previous Grid-layout one.
-This Excel type can include some different Rows, Tables, and special Cells each placed
+2. **Complex Excel**; a little more complex than the previous Grid-layout one.
+This Excel type can divided to smaller sections including Table(s), Row(s) and Cell(s) each placed
 in different Excel locations.
-The first type is easier and most straightforward and this type has a different Excel build scenario (Using `GenerateCompoundExcel` method of `IExcelWizardService`).
+The first type is easier and most straightforward.

 <img src="https://github.com/farshaddavoudi/ExcelWizard/blob/main/screenshots/Screenshot-4.png">

+### Generated Excel Return Type

-### Also, you can have different scenario in saving or retrieving generated Excel file:
+##### Also, you can have different scenario in saving or retrieving generated Excel file:

 1. Get the *`byte[]`* of the Excel file and use it for your use case, e.g. sending to another client to be shown or saving in a database, etc.